Takedown notices are a vital tool for copyright holders who want to make sure that infringing copies of their work are not widely distributed.

 Most Notices Result in No Action

-Twitter’s transparency report shows that the compliance rate dropped to an all-time low in the latest reporting period.
+Twitter’s transparency report shows that the takedown rate dropped to an all-time low in the latest reporting period.
 For Twitter, only 31% of all takedown requests resulted in ‘removals,’ which is down from 59% during the previous reporting period.

 It’s unclear what caused this sudden drop in compliance.
 However, Twitter says that it carefully reviews each notice and that it won’t take action if requests are incomplete or even fraudulent.
 The same is true for content that’s clearly fair use.